NeatCode101/React-Router/README.md

 ### Components of React Router

-BrowserRouter imported from 'react-router-dom'
+`<BrowserRouter>` imported from 'react-router-dom'

 - It allows us to use all the features from react router within the app component tree.
 It generally wraps aroung the App component.

-Routes
+`<Routes>`

 - Primary way to render something in React Router based on the current location.
-Routes can have multiple Route components which will each link to a different route if present.
-Route elements can be nested inside other Route elements.
+Routes can have multiple `<Route>` components which will each link to a different route if present. `<Route>` elements can be nested inside other `<Route>` elements.

 `<Link>` -> imported from 'react-router-dom'
 Helps us to navigate to another route.
 We specify a `to` prop to which we assign the path of configured route. eg., `<Link to="/">`Home`<Link>`

+`<NavLink>` --> imported from 'react-router-dom'
+It keeps track of whether or not the link is the active link.
+Works exactly as `<Link>`.
+However, it by default recieves an active class when the link is the current route.